SomeAnticsDev/someantics.dev/src/streams/2022-10-04-october-2022-office-hours/index.md

 upload: https://www.twitch.tv/videos/1609356303
 ---

-Office hours are open!
-I answered your questions about accessibility, and informally audited three audience-submitted sites for accessibility.
+Office hours are open once more!
+I answered accessibility questions and informally audited some sites from the community!

 ---